curveball/core/README.md

 includes HTTP requests.
 This is because HTTP clients need to know which request the response belongs to.

-The `push` function on the HTTP response takes a callback.
-The callback will not be called for HTTP/1 requests, or if the client disabled pushes.
+The `push` function simply takes a middleware, similar to `use` on Application.
+The callback will only be triggered if the clients supports push and wants to receive pushes.

 In the preceding example, we are using `app.handle()` to do a full HTTP request through all the regular middlewares.